2016 Serbian local elections: Lazarevac

 Results of the election for the Municipal Assembly of Lazarevac:

 Bojan Sinđelić of the Progressive Party was selected as mayor after the election, with the support of thirty-five delegates (out of thirty-nine who attended the session).
 The members of the Lazarevac–Out Home list were not present for the vote.
 Although the selection of a Progressive Party representative as mayor was expected, the choice of Sinđelić was surprising to many.

 Mladenovac

 Results of the election for the Municipal Assembly of Mladenovac:

 Vladan Glišić of the Progressive Party (not to be confused with the future parliamentarian of the same name) was chosen as mayor after the election, with the support of thirty-eight delegates.
 The Socialist Party supported the administration.

 New Belgrade

 Results of the election for the Municipal Assembly of New Belgrade:

 Incumbent mayor Aleksandar Šapić was confirmed for another term in office with the support of twenty-six out of forty-seven delegates.

 Branka Stamenković was elected from the fourth position on the Enough Is Enough list.

+Nada Kolundžija of the Democratic Party was elected from the third position on the For a Just Serbia list.
+She resigned her seat on 20 July 2016.